MateusAMSantos/MateusAMSantos/README.md

 # Mateus Santos Data Analyst Portfolio

-Engineering student.\\
+<br/>Engineering student.<br/>
-Here, you will be able to see some of the projects I personally chose and worked on in order to practice my knowledge in Python, SQL, Power Bi and Tableau.\\
+Here, you will be able to see some of the projects I personally chose and worked on in order to practice my knowledge in Python, SQL, Power Bi and Tableau.
-Always striving to do better.\\
+Always striving to do better.

 ## Link to my CV